Seamless Gutters Combine Tradition and Technology

 A backed-up gutter retains water that would usually pass through.
 Therefore, organic materials rot in these pools of standing water, attracting mosquitos and other pests.
 Seamless gutter systems curtail backups, so this isn’t a concern.

 All gutters are coated to prevent water from breaking down the metal.
-However, as rainwater passes over the joints of sectional gutters, it strips away this protective material and begins deteriorating the metal.
+However, as rainwater passes over the joints of regular gutters, it strips away this protective material and begins deteriorating the metal.
 Seamless gutters are less likely to rust and decay.

 Baked-in colors resist fading, and color selection is vast.
 Sectional gutters will scratch, chip, and flake easily, and require regular painting.

-Sectional gutters are expected to last for 10 to 20 years with proper routine maintenance.
+Regular gutters are expected to last for 10 to 20 years with proper routine maintenance.
 Depending on your material choice, seamless gutters will last from 25 to 50 years.

 Related: Gutter Repair